 Every insurance plan is different – you will need to find out whether your insurance will pay for you to see an out-of-network provider (us).
 Specifically, you should find out:

 - Whether you have out-of-network benefits.
 If you do, this means your insurance will pay for you to see a therapist who is not in their network of healthcare providers.

 - Whether you have a deductible.
 If you do, this means you will have to pay out of pocket until you have paid the amount of the deductible, and only then will your insurance carrier pay for your visits.
-(For example, if you deductible is $1000, you will have to pay our fee of $100 for 10 sessions before your insurance will start paying.)
+(For example, if your deductible is $1000, you will have to pay our fee yourself until you’ve paid out $1000 before your insurance will start paying.)

 - Whether there is a limit to how many sessions your insurance carrier will pay for.

 - Whether you will have to pay a co-pay (a fixed amount every time you visit, for example, $20) or co-insurance (a percentage of the fee for every visit, for example, 40%).